snoopycrimecop/omero-plugins/README.md

 maintaining separate cron jobs for each one).
 The results can be seen at https://travis-ci.org/ome/omero-plugins/builds.

-Running travis daily for each repository allows us to check that they are passing with the latest dependencies, including the latest OMERO release, even when there are no changes and no PRs open for each repo itself.
+Running Travis daily for each repository allows us to check that they are passing with the latest dependencies, including the latest OMERO release, even when there are no changes and no PRs open for each repo itself.